 Difficulty | Moderate.
 This trail is not a technically difficult trail, but you need to be acclimated and fit.

 Tip | Energetic hikers can return to Val Fiscalina via Val Fiscalina Alta/Bacherntal valley, passing Rifugio Pian di Cengia/Büllelejochhütte and Zsigmondyhütte along the way.
 This is a stellar lollipop-circuit hike, but it’s very long.
 The 18 km hike takes around 7 hours without breaks.

 The Val Fiscalina/Fischleintal ascent route to Tre Cime di Lavaredo/Drei Zinnen may be the most scenic route, but it’s not the fastest.

-Rifugio Auronzo is situated on the southern side of Tre Cime di Lavaredo/Drei Zinnen with heart-achingly-beautiful views of the Cadini di Misurina.
+Rifugio Auronzo is situated on the southern side of Tre Cime di Lavaredo/Drei Zinnen with heart-achingly-beautiful views of the northern Cadini di Misurina group.

 From the parking lot at Rifugio Auronzo, you can follow the circuit trail clockwise or counterclockwise around the Three Peaks.
 We recommend hiking clockwise, heading to Langalm first.

 Elevation Gain/Loss | 430 meters